edinburgh-napier/set09121/lectures/lecture1.md

     - 4 hours of contact (lectures and practicals).
     - 10 hours of self-study.
 - The coursework requires working in pairs which will require some organisation outside class time.
-    - Use the Games Lab -- it is what it is there for.
+    - Use Discord/Slack/Whatsapp to communicate (make sure you book regular meetings).
 - Keep up with the practical work!
 There is one every week.
-    - Apart from reading week we will not be pausing.
+    - There is no reading week so we will not be pausing.
 The practicals build the engine you need.
 Falling behind one week means trying to catch up the next!

 ---